htrajan/ht-drawsteel/Abilities/Tactician/5-Focus Abilities/This Is What We Planned For.md

 name_raw: This Is What We Planned For
 name: This Is What We Planned For
 cost: 5 Focus
-type: ..
+type: abilities
-subtype: data-rules-md
+subtype: tactician
-kind: abilities
+kind: 5-focus abilities
 keywords: Ranged
 keyword_list:
   - Ranged